geodynamics/aspect/doc/sphinx/parameters/Solver_20parameters.md

 **Pattern:** [Integer range 0...2147483647 (inclusive)]

 **Documentation:** The number of reaction time steps done within one advection time step in case operator splitting is used.
-This is only used if the parameter ``Use operator splitting'' is set to true.
+This is only used if the parameter &lsquo;&lsquo;Use operator splitting&rsquo;&rsquo; is set to true.
 If set to zero, this parameter is ignored.
-Otherwise, the reaction time step size is chosen according to this criterion and the ``Reaction time step'', whichever yields the smaller time step.
+Otherwise, the reaction time step size is chosen according to this criterion and the &lsquo;&lsquo;Reaction time step&rsquo;&rsquo;, whichever yields the smaller time step.
 Units: none.

 (parameters:Solver_20parameters/Stokes_20solver_20parameters)=
 ## **Subsection:** Solver parameters / Stokes solver parameters